Friday, January 27, 2012

 Helpful Tips for buying and using avocados:

 2. An avocado is ripe when the outer skin turns brown and the avocado becomes somewhat soft to the touch.
 If you buy a hard green avocado, you can just leave it out on the counter to ripen up.
-It takes about 3-5 days.

 4. If you forget to use your avocado and it becomes too ripe to use, you can give yourself and avocado facial or hair treatment.
-Avocad contains vitamins, minerals, and fatty acids that are great for damaged hair.
+Avocado contains vitamins, minerals, and fatty acids that are great for damaged hair.

 Mexican Tequila Guacamole Recipe